-In the spirit of collegial and cooperative learning, you are free to discuss ideas and approaches with other students, and then implement the solution yourself.
+In the spirit of collegial and cooperative learning, you are free to discuss ideas and approaches with other students, and then write your own solution code.
 The key is this: all the code you submit you should type in and get working yourself.
-In particular, it is not ok to share or paste in someone else's code or get code from a previous quarter.
-It is not ok to look at someone else's code.
+In particular, it is not ok to share or paste in someone else's code or get code or a previous quarter.
 You should not be looking at another student's homework code.
+You should not be getting code from an AI.
+The AI has seen our solution code, so this in effect is just another form of copying the solution.

 The Computer Science department produces many honor code cases at Stanford.
 This is not because CS is a magnet for cheating; it's just that online submissions provide a large body of evidence, and computer science has tools which do an extremely good job of finding cheating.

 If you think a bit of collaboration may have crossed the line, please mention the collaboration at the top of your homework file so your section leader knows.
 This will most likely not change anything about your grade, you're just getting it on the record.
 You can never get in honor code trouble for collaboration clearly described in this way.

 As mentioned above, CS106A exams will very much resemble the homework problems.
-So that's an additional reason you need to author and understand your own code.
+So that's an additional reason it's best to author and understand your own code.

 On a related note, when you are done with a homework - please don't post your code on the internet!
 That causes problems for us and for people trying to learn the material later.